Capital

 *Bonfils-Stanton Foundation’s geographic focus is Denver.
 We welcome inquiries about possible exceptions from small-budget, community-driven and centered arts & culture organizations based in adjacent Arapahoe, Adams and Jefferson counties.
 Please contact a grants team member to discuss.

-Our team will review your responses and will follow-up with next steps.
 Organizations may apply for one grant in a 12-month period.
 A final grant report is required.

 If you are planning to use a fiscal sponsor to receive grants, we encourage you to review these guidelines and template for a fiscal sponsor agreement.